1VinceP/5eSheets/notes.md

 (Medium) Magic Page is messy code
 (Medium) undefined: 4
    - property appearing on all saved characters
+(Low)
+   - Refreshing a management page then routing back to characterForm loads a new character

 ## Alpha Goals
 - [ ] (Char Sheet) Base Character Sheet functionality